MalisettyBhavani/Web-Scraping-Using-Python/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The script scrapes:
-- Book name
-- Current price
-- Original price
-- Ratings
-- Number of reviews
+This script is designed to scrape product listings from Flipkart and extract key attributes related to books.
+Upon execution, it performs the following tasks:

+- Retrieves the **book title** using semantic CSS selectors
+- Captures the **current selling price** and any **original discounted price** if available
+- Gathers the **user rating score** and the **total number of reviews**
+- Writes the extracted data in tabular format into a preformatted Excel workbook

-The data is saved in an Excel spreadsheet under the "Books" sheet.
+The final output is saved in an Excel spreadsheet (`Flipkart_Books.xlsx`) under the `Books` sheet.
+This structured format enables easier integration with analytics tools and data pipelines.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>